ablab/spades/assembler/src/plasmid_utils/plasmidverify_README.md

 plasmidVerify is a Python script, thus, installation is not required.
 However, it has following dependencies:

 * Python 2.7+,
-* Biopython,
 * Prodigal (https://github.com/hyattpd/Prodigal, available via conda),
 * hmmsearch (from the hmmer package, http://hmmer.org/download.html),
-* Pfam-A database (check most recent release here ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/)
+* Plasmid- and chromosome-specific HMMs database (you can download it here:<LINK>  .
+Also you can use recent release of Pfam-A database, ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/)

 In order to work properly, plasmidVerify require Prodigal and hmmsearch in your PATH environment variable.